Mike Hosking: As Government panics about Ihumātao, Simon Bridges starts to look prime ministerial

 Facilitate what?
 More yak?

 Meantime come on in Simon, who dare I suggest has articulated what most of us have been thinking.
-Tell them to go home, get the police involved, and as Prime Minister, not touch the thing with a barge poll.
+Tell them to go home, get the police involved, and as Prime Minister, not touch the thing with a barge pole.

 Bridges, more than Ardern, given he has legal training and she does not, would understand the dangers of doing what the Government is doing.